cgwire/kitsu/docs/getting-started-production/README.md

 - (4) Kitsu calculate the sum of the timesheet fed by the artists
 - (5) The number of back and forth with the retake status
+- (6) You can add a start date for the task (with the calendar)
-- (6) The Due date is linked to the task type schedule
+- (7) The Due date is linked to the Start date and Estimation
-- (7)(8) the wip and validation dates are automatically filled
+- (8)(9) the wip and validation dates are automatically filled
-- (9) the Last comment section help you to keep an eye on the last activity of this task type.
+- (10) the Last comment section help you to keep an eye on the last activity of this task type.

-(4) to (9) is automatically filled.
+(8) to (10) is automatically filled.

 ## Create (episodes) sequences and shots